-GivingTuesday is celebrated on the Tuesday after Thanksgiving (in the US) and the famous shopping events Black Friday and Cyber Monday. #GivingTuesday2021 falls on November 30 this year.
+GivingTuesday is celebrated on the Tuesday after Thanksgiving (in the US) and the famous shopping events are Black Friday and Cyber Monday. #GivingTuesday2022 falls on November 29 this year.
 It kicks off the charitable season and the traditional “giving month”.

 GivingTuesday mainly uses the power of social media and the charity of people around the world.
 It encourages and encourages them to donate time, talents and resources to urgent local and global challenges.
 Many appreciate #GivingTuesday and see it as a way to compensate for the consumerism of the holidays.
 And what could be better than being able to give during the holidays?

 Various organisations, from local schools to large international charities, participate in #GivingTuesday.
 GivingTuesday is suitable for non-profit organisations if you are at least willing to invest time and have the necessary resources at your disposal.

 Apart from the ideas for GivingTuesday, the fundraising process strongly depends on your non-profit: its size, the available resources (staff, time, money) and the priority that the campaign receives.
 Yet, there are several steps that your non-profit organisation can follow to make this #GivingTuesday a real success.

 If you haven’t started in August or September, this is the right time to start planning your GivingTuesday campaign.

 - Determine a goal for your fundraising and use the SMART method for this.